dgplug/glibcdocs/docs/Pattern_Matching.rst

 Choose the flags you want, and combine them with the C bitwise OR operator |.

 Note that there are Section [More Flags for Globbing] available as GNU extensions.

+``GLOB_APPEND``

+    Append the words from this expansion to the vector of words produced by previous calls to ``glob``.
+This way you can effectively expand several words as if they were concatenated with spaces between them.

+    In order for appending to work, you must not modify the contents of the word vector structure between calls to ``glob``.
+And, if you set ``GLOB_DOOFFS`` in the first call to ``glob``, you must also set it when you append to the results.

+    Note that the pointer stored in ``gl_pathv`` may no longer be valid after you call ``glob`` the second time, because ``glob`` might have relocated the vector.
+So always fetch ``gl_pathv`` from the ``glob_t`` structure after each ``glob`` call; **never** save the pointer across calls.

+``GLOB_DOOFFS``

+    Leave blank slots at the beginning of the vector of words.
+The ``gl_offs`` field says how many slots to leave.
+The blank slots contain null pointers.

+``GLOB_ERR``

+    Give up right away and report an error if there is any difficulty reading the directories that must be read in order to expand *pattern* fully.
+Such difficulties might include a directory in which you don’t have the requisite access.
+Nor- mally, ``glob`` tries its best to keep on going despite any errors, reading whatever directories it can.

+    You can exercise even more control than this by specifying an error-handler function *errfunc* when you call glob.
+If *errfunc* is not a null pointer, then ``glob`` doesn’t give up right away when it can’t read a directory; instead, it calls *errfunc* with two arguments, like this:

+    ``(*errfunc) (filename, error-code)``

+    The argument filename is the name of the directory that ``glob`` couldn’t open or couldn’t read, and error-code is the ``errno`` value that was reported to ``glob``.

+    If the error handler function returns nonzero, then ``glob`` gives up right away.
+    Otherwise, it continues.